-As it stands, Tesla is all set to move beyond its current trade position of importing cars it sells in China as it is already working towards building a factory in Shanghai that will roll out Model 3 cars in the initial phase.
+As it stands, Tesla is all set to move beyond its current trade position of importing cars it sells in China, as it is already working towards building a factory in Shanghai that will roll out Model 3 cars in the initial phase.

-The U.S.-made cars in China, which are quite a catch if not for the high price, have been made affordable by reducing the price and also to gain an edge over electric vehicle startups such as Nio Inc, Byton and XPeng Motors which have grown to be its stiff competitors in trade.
+The U.S.-made cars in China, which are quite a catch if not for the high price, have been made affordable by reducing the price and also to gain an edge over electric vehicle startups such as Nio Inc, Byton, and XPeng Motors, which have grown to be its stiff competitors in trade.

-If all goes to plan, Tesla will commence the production at the Shanghai plant later half of this year, manufacturing 3,000 Model 3 vehicles on a weekly basis.
+If all goes to plan, Tesla will commence production at the Shanghai plant later half of this year, manufacturing 3,000 Model 3 vehicles on a weekly basis.